Predictive Restocking for FBA

 - Filter as search as needed.

-- Enable client setting Predictive Restocking: enable warehouse filter to display a warehouse filter.
+- Enable the Client Setting Predictive Restocking: enable warehouse filter to display a warehouse filter.
 The report will use selected warehouse quantity as the Available Quantity.

-- Preview Image - Displays 1st image in product's image manager.
+- Preview Image - Displays first image in product's image manager.

-- Parent Product ID - When item is shadow, will display shadow parent product ID.
+- Parent Product ID - If the item is a shadow, will show the shadow parent product ID.
 (FBA SKUs are often shadows.)

 - Site Cost

-- Selling Price - The price on the Amazon Health report which can often be different from the defined Amazon price in SellerCloud.
-If none is found, then will use from seller defined Amazon Price on the Amazon Properties page.
+- Selling Price - Price on the Amazon Health report that often differs from the defined Amazon price in SellerCloud.
+If none is found, will use from seller-defined Amazon Price on the Amazon Properties page.

-- Amazon BuyBox Price - The retail price of the BuyBox on Amazon.
-Many online sellers will use this info to determine if they can be competitive on a given product, or if they should discontinue the product.
+- Amazon BuyBox Price - Retail price of the BuyBox on Amazon.
+Many online sellers will use this information to determine if they can be competitive on a given product, or if they should discontinue the product.
 Read how to get the Amazon BuyBox here.

-- Amazon Rank - indicates how well a listing is selling compared to other listings in the same category.
+- Amazon Rank - How well a listing is selling compared to other listings in the same category.
 Read more here.

 - Avail.
-Qty - Quantity in all sellable warehouses that is available to be added to an FBA inbound shipment.
-This excludes FBA warehouse, even if the FBA warehouse is sellable.
+Qty - Quantity in all sellable warehouses available to be added to an FBA inbound shipment.
+This excludes the FBA warehouse, even if the FBA warehouse is sellable.